Build new cabinet doors to update your old cabinets on the cheap!

 If you are making multiple cabinet doors, create an assembly line:

 - Drill pocket holes,

 It goes by quickly this way and you will have all your doors built in no time.

 Finish and Hang your New Doors

-If you want to finish off the inside of the cabinet doors, fill the pocket holes with plugs.
+If you want to finish off the inside of the cabinet doors, fill the pocket holes with plugs or wood filler.